History of illnesses in the Royal Family after King Charles’ cancer diagnosis

 As King Charles undergoes treatment for cancer, here is a look back at other health conditions in the Royal Family

-In a shock announcement, King Charles shared he had been diagnosed with cancer following treatment for a benign enlarged treatment.
+In a shock announcement, King Charles shared he had been diagnosed with cancer following treatment for a benign enlarged prostate.

 The Royal Family has not yet specified the form of cancer but he will start regular treatment and will postpone public duties.
 However, he will continue to work on State business and official paperwork.